-Her two widowed daughters-in-law set out with her, but when they got to the border, Naomi tried to send them back, saying she had nothing to offer them.
-Orpah turned back, but Ruth stayed, saying the words that would become a popular declaration in wedding ceremonies during the 1970s: “I will go wherever you go and live wherever you live.
+Her two widowed daughters-in-law set out with her.
+But when they got to the border, Naomi tried to send them back.
+She said she had nothing to offer them.
+Orpah turned back.
+But Ruth stayed, saying the words that would become a popular declaration in wedding ceremonies during the 1970s: “I will go wherever you go and live wherever you live.
 Your people will be my people, and your god will be my God.
 I will die where you die and you will be buried there.
 May the Lord punish me severely if I allow anything but death to separate us!”
 (Ruth 1:17-17).

-Think about that!
 Those loving words were spoken from a daughter-in-law to her mother-in-law!
 And you remember the incredible story of how Naomi taught Ruth the customs of her new culture and, in fact, encouraged her courtship with one of Naomi’s distant relatives.
-Because of that good relationship, both women benefited —Naomi regained her family land, enjoyed security and the love of a precious grandson born to the new marriage, and Ruth gained a place in our Lord’s lineage.
+Because of that good relationship, both women benefited.
+Naomi regained her family land, enjoyed security and the love of a precious grandson born to the new marriage, and Ruth gained a place in our Lord’s lineage.

 Most of us can take a lesson from that account, especially when we’re tempted to give in to the frustration of working on a relationship with difficult folks.
 (Of course, we’re never difficult ourselves, are we?)
 One final comment —remember the old saying that reminds us to guard our tongues: “You catch more flies with honey than you do with vinegar.